-Comparison to Plastic Injection Molding
+Urethane Casting vs. Plastic Injection Molding

-When it comes to part quality, both methods produce parts that are robust, and generally have more toughness and impact resistance than parts produced by additive manufacturing (3D printing).
-Urethane casting can even produce parts with more strength than injected molded parts, and the silicone molds have the ability to reproduce very fine details in surface finish.
+Urethane casting and injection molding will both produce robust, high-quality parts.
+Urethane casting can even produce parts with more strength than injected-molded parts.
+The silicone molds have the ability to reproduce very fine details in the surface finish.